2026 4-H Camp Opportunities

 - Must be able to get transportation to meetings and events as needed.

-- Must complete a minimum of 24 hours of training.
+- Must complete a minimum of 12 hours of training.
+(2 of these hours must be on-site for first-time counselors.)

 - Must Sign Standards of Behaviors, complete the Code of Conduct form, and have a current Ohio 4-H Health History form on file.